-It is also worth looking at degrees of softness and hardness at various phases of a certain politico-governmental form.
+It is also worth looking at degrees of softness and hardness within specific types of politics and government.
 The succession in history may be of several kinds.
 Communist dictatorship under Stalin was especially hard, but the period of Brezhnev and Andropov was more of a soft dictatorship: all the characteristics of dictatorship were present, but with less use of bloodshed or brutality in repression.

-Many people in Hungary feel that life was easier in the final phase of the Kádár regime than it is now, under the third Fidesz government, which started in 2014.
+Many people in Hungary feel that life was easier in the final phase of the Kádár regime than it is now, under the third Fidesz government.
 Certainly, for people avoiding politics, soft, decaying dictatorship is pleasanter and easier to bear than hard autocracy.
 It is more important, however, for the comparative theory of systems to point out the boundary between autocracy and dictatorship.